TusharMazhar/CSE499-Group03-Self-Driving-Vehicle/README.md

                                                 Self-Driving Vehicle

 Main goal of  this project :  Our main goal of this project to help the e-commerce business platform/service based company who are dealing with product delivery.
 They can easily send their product to the customer by using a self-driving vehicle and the customers will be satisfied for faster delivery.
-As a result, their cost will be reduced and the business will grown-up exponentially.
+As a result, their cost will be reduced and the business will grown-up exponentially.This could be useful to handicap and disable people too .

 Features of our self-driving car:
 1. Lane detection